WayScience/phenotypic_profiling/2.ML_model/README.md

 In this module, we train and validate a machine learning model for phenotypic classification of nuclei based on nuclei features.

+We use [Scikit-learn](https://scikit-learn.org/) for data manipulation, model training, and model evaluation.
+Scikit-learn was introduced in [Pedregosa et al., JMLR 12, pp. 2825-2830, 2011](http://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html) as a machine learning library for Python.
+Its ease of implementation in a pipeline make it ideal for our use case.

+### A. Data Preparation

+Training data is read from [training_data.csv.gz](../1.format_data/data/training_data.csv.gz).
+We use [sklearn ]

 ## Step 1: Setup Download Environment

 ### Step 1a: Create Download Environment